davetatum/Godot-OSM-POC/README.md

 - Open Street Maps (OSM): <https://www.openstreetmap.org>

 ## Open Street Map Usage
 If using this code unmodified please read and understand the [usage guildelines for the tile server](https://operations.osmfoundation.org/policies/tiles/).
-This service is provided by OSM free and funded by donation.
+This service is provided by OSM and funded by donations.
 If using this code for a released project, you should consider hosting your own tile server or paying for a comercial service.

 ## Map Tiles
-This POC uses raster tiles (256x256) that are pre-renderd by OSM.
+This uses raster tiles (256x256) that are pre-renderd by OSM.
 There are multiple freely available [tile servers](https://wiki.openstreetmap.org/wiki/Raster_tile_providers) that have different styles.
-Alternativey this could be extended to use [vector tiles](https://wiki.openstreetmap.org/wiki/Vector_tiles#Mapbox_Vector_Tiles) or you can [create your own](https://wiki.openstreetmap.org/wiki/Rendering) pre-rendered raster tiles
+Alternativey this could be extended to use [vector tiles](https://wiki.openstreetmap.org/wiki/Vector_tiles#Mapbox_Vector_Tiles) or you can [create your own](https://wiki.openstreetmap.org/wiki/Rendering) pre-rendered raster tiles.
+The tile server url is hard coded in  Map/map_tile.gd and requested when a new tile is instantiated.

 ## Getting Started with this POC